Policies & Publications | Crofting Commission

 Having said that a number of crofts do come onto the open market each year.
 Prospective crofters can look for tenancies in local newspapers or may contact crofting solicitors or estate agents to register their interest.
 Some have found a croft by placing a 'wanted' advertisement in the relevant local newspaper.

-This is only the beginning of the process.
-Obtaining a croft tenancy is at least as difficult as buying a particular house in a sellers’ market.
-There are also certain legal requirements.
 The Commission does not own crofts and cannot act as an agent for anyone seeking a croft.